Mattjones444/Code-Institute/README.md

 \#### Logo and Page Headings Gradient

-Pocket Tutor does not have a logo at the moment.
-Hence, the text logo was established.
-Although the font provided the style, it still looked rather bland, flat and intensively dull in default text colours and illegible or inappropriate when executed in colours.
+Pocket Tutor has a basic logo at the moment, which still needs further work as it was made purely for the purposes of this project.
+Work needs to be done to make it stand out further.

 \#### Buttons

 Each button offers a similar growing effect described above combined with a change of its background colour: it is dark blue by default, and it turns light blue when hovered over with a mouse.
-To provide better performance on mobile devices, it was implemented only for screens larger than 992px.
+To provide better performance on mobile devices, it was implemented only for screens larger than 978px.

 \#### Navbar Hover effect